Sense and Sensibility

 When Willoughby enters the story on horseback and sweeps Marianne off her feet, that's romanticism.
 When Willoughby pretentiously rhapsodizes over the uncomfortable cottage the Dashwood women live in, warning that improving even an inch of it would bruise his feelings, that's sentimentalism at its silliest.

-When Marianne suffers heartrendingly from losing Willoughby's affection drawing the sympathy of all about her, that too is the romantic temperament at work, especially compared to Elinor who keeps her own wounded heart hidden in order to better serve others.
+Marianne's pathetic suffering from losing Willoughby's affection and drawing the sympathy of all about her, that too is the romantic temperament at work.
+It contrasts sharply with the emotional turmoil of Elinor who keeps her own wounded heart hidden, the better to serve others.

-All of Austen's novels pose moral and social contrasts of various kinds, but this first theme of rationality versus romanticism (sense versus sensibility) is worked out in almost all her writing, though the choice is never as clearcut as in this first novel.
-Later, you can find Austen expressing it with more nuance and you may detect a questioning of her earlier certainties.
+Austen's novels all pose moral and social contrasts of various kinds, but this first theme of rationality versus romanticism (sense versus sensibility) is also worked out in almost all her writing.
+The choice however is never as clearcut as in this first novel.
+Later, you can find Austen expressing the contradiction with more nuance and you may detect a questioning of her earlier certainties.
 But it's always there.

-In this way, and in about a dozen others, Sense and Sensibility lays out a blueprint of sorts for all her works.
+In this way and a dozen ways, Sense and Sensibility lays out a blueprint of sorts for all her works.
 Despite being one of Austen's slightest, most superficial novels, it is a perfect introduction to her work—for it introduces within its highly readable pages all the elements found in her later, heavier novels.

 There's the standard marriage plot of course—the families with multiple daughters in need of wealthy husbands.
 There's the complex plotting of characters both competing and cooperating to find their proper matches.
 Conflicting views are played out on whether love and understanding are necessary in beneficial relationships.
 Appearances are shown to be deceptive, with at least one seemingly perfect suitor turning out to be a complete scoundrel and one seemingly unsuitable eligible male turning out to be an ideal catch.
 Monumental misjudgments afflict the chances of the central female characters, but all misunderstandings are resolved in the end.